John Dickerson: Career

 On Her Trail: My Mother, Nancy Dickerson, TV News' First Woman Star, Dickerson's book about his relationship with his late mother Nancy Dickerson Whitehead, a pioneering television newswoman, was published by Simon & Schuster in 2006.
 In a Washington Post review, staff writer Elsa Walsh called the book "riveting".

 Before joining Slate, Dickerson covered politics at Time magazine for 12 years, serving the last four years as its White House correspondent.

-Dickerson hosted Face the Nation three times in 2009 and was appointed Political Director of CBS News in November 2011.
+Dickerson joined CBS News in April 2009.
+He moderated Face the Nation three times in 2009 and was appointed Political Director of CBS News in November 2011.
 He appeared each Wednesday on The Al Franken Show on Air America Radio, until the show ended in 2007, and was also a frequent guest on NPR's Day to Day.
 He appears on PBS's Washington Week and the Slate Political Gabfest, a weekly podcast with David Plotz and Emily Bazelon.
 Dickerson is also the host of Whistlestop, a Slate podcast about presidential history.

-Dickerson took over as host of Face the Nation on June 7, 2015.
-He served as host for 2 1/2 years until signing off on January 21, 2018.
-Shortly after this, Dickerson was named the new co-anchor of CBS This Morning.
+Dickerson took over as moderator of Face the Nation on June 7, 2015, where he served until signing off on January 21, 2018.
+Shortly after this, Dickerson was named the new co-anchor of CBS This Morning, following the firing of Charlie Rose for sexual misconduct.

 He is the author of, most recently, The Hardest Job in the World: The American Presidency.
 Publishers Weekly described it as an “evenhanded and insightful look at the evolution of the American presidency.”
 He is also the author of Whistlestop: My Favorite Stories from Presidential Campaign History, published by Twelve, an imprint of Hachette Book Group, on August 2, 2016.

 In November 2018, John Dickerson contributed a few educational videos to Khan Academy during the 2018 midterm elections.

+Dickerson was a contributor for 60 Minutes from 2019 to 2021.
+Dickerson's investigation in December 2020 titled "Excited Delirium" on the killing of Elijah McClain was nominated for Outstanding Investigative Report in a Newsmagazine at the 42nd News and Documentary Emmy Awards.